 |Language||L1 speaker||L2 speaker||Total speakers|

 If you want to learn a language with a large number of speakers and which is spoken by people in many countries, you may choose the following languages: English, French, Spanish, Russian, Arabic, Chinese(Mandarin), German, Japanese, Portuguese and Hindi/Urdu.
 This chronological order is created based on their usefulness.

 From the above list, you can easily guess that the first choice is English.
 If you learn Chinese, most of the time, you have to use it in the Chinese context.
 Context is a great matter while choosing a language for learning.
-On the other hand, the English language enters you in a world where you can use the language everywhere.
-If you came to a South Asian country like multilingual India, you would find English as a second language.
+On the other hand, the English language introduces you to a world where you can use the language everywhere.
+If you come to a South Asian country like multilingual India, you would find English as a second language.
 Or if you want to visit any European country, you will find English very useful.
 In Australia or America, English is the main language.
-But if you learn Chinese and pay a visit to these Asian, European or Australian country, you hardly get any benefit.
-Learning Chinese will be benefited in Chinese and context like Taiwan and Singapore as the Chinese language is used as an official language in these contexts.
-Apart from these languages use learning a language is highly related to education.
+But if you learn Chinese and pay a visit to these Asian, European or Australian countries, you hardly get any benefit.
+Learning Chinese will be beneficial in China, Taiwan and Singapore as the Chinese language is used as an official language in these countries.
+Apart from these languages, learning a language is highly related to education.
 It is the English language where most of the books are written; journals are published and which is the medium of instruction in top universities.

-However, while choosing a language- you must need to focus on your need.
-If you ask the question learn Chinese or learn English – which one is the better choice of learning, there is no one absolute answer.
+However, while choosing a language- you must need to focus on your needs.
+If you ask the question: learn Chinese or learn English – which one is the better choice of learning, there is no one absolute answer.
 If you want to live in Singapore and want to work there, you may need Chinese more than English as it is the official language of the country.
-But if you want to read in a top university, you must need to learn English, and you even need to give some English language tests like IELTS or TOEFL.
-So, learning a language is not a better of bad vs. good choice rather it is the needs of the readers.
+But if you want to read in a top university, you must learn English, and you even need to take some English language tests like IELTS or TOEFL.
+So, learning a language is not an issue of bad vs. good choice, but rather, it is the needs of the readers.